Backup & Restore

 The Restic binary is not installed in the host system.
 NS8 runs Restic within a core container, preparing environment variables with values read from the Redis DB and properly mounting the application Podman volumes.

-The restic-wrapper command is designed to manually run Restic from the command line.
-It can help to restore individual files and directories, or run maintenance commands on remote Restic repositories.
+command line.
+It can help to restore individual files and directories, or

 The command can be invoked from any agent environment.
 Print its inline help with this command: